Absentee Ballot Application

 Can I FAX my Ballot application?

 NO!
-The absentee voter's original signature, NO digitized will be signature accepted.
-YES!
+The absentee voter's original signature, NO digitized signature will be accepted.

 Is there 'Early Voting' in Pennsylvania?